Karen Luke Jackson, Ed.D.

 An oral history tradition, contemplative practices, and clown escapades provide a scaffolding for Karen Luke Jackson’s work.
 Whether crafting a poem, teaching a class, or serving as an Anam Cara, Karen searches for life-giving “role/soul” connections and helps others do the same.
 Stories, she says, provide an opening.
 They allow us to explore the core of our human experience and capture snippets of sacred mystery in everyday life.

 An award-winning poet, Karen’s work has appeared in numerous journals including Broad River Review (Ron Rash Poetry Award), Ruminate (Janet McCabe Poetry Award, Honorable Mention), Kestrel, One, Emrys Journal, Friends Journal, Christian Feminism Today, eno, TOWN Magazine, The Pisgah Review, moonShine review, The Great Smokies Review, Kakalak, and several anthologies.
-She is currently working on a memoir that spans six generations of a South Georgia family.
-GRIT, a chapbook of poems chronicling her sister’s life as Clancey the Clown, is being published by Finishing Line Press and will be available August 2020.
+GRIT, a debut chapbook of poems chronicling her sister’s life as Clancey the Clown, was published by Finishing Line Press in 2020.
+She is currently working on another book of poetry and a memoir that spans six generations of a South Georgia family.

 Being a grandmother and living in a cottage adjoining a goat pasture in Western North Carolina are two of Karen’s greatest joys.
 When she’s not writing or companioning people on their spiritual journeys, she enjoys sitting on a porch nestled between pines and listening to bird song.